The big picture

 Jöns Jacob Berzelius (b.
 1779), probably one of the most famous Swedish scientist, coined the word ”protein”

-An oligomer is stabilized by interactions between its subunits, such as hydrophobic interactions, hydrogen bonds, salt bridges, etc. The subunits within an oligomeric structure may contribute to an active site (or sites) or a ligand binding site, and may also interact with other proteins, forming a so-called transient complex.
-Molecular machines often function as oligomeric structures.
-One such example is the class of AAA+ ATPases, known to be involved in a large number of cellular processes.
-The image above shows an oligomeric complex of the protein magnesium chelatase (Mg-chelatase), a member of the AAA+ family.
-In this complex two rings, each containing six subunits, are packed against each other in a 600 kDa oligomeric complex.
+An oligomer is stabilized by interactions between its subunits, such as hydrophobic interactions, hydrogen bonds, salt bridges, etc. In cases of multi-subunit enzymes the subunits within the structure often contribute to the formation of the active site or other types of ligand binding sites.
+An oligomeric complex may also interact with other proteins, forming so-called transient complexes.
+Molecular machines often function as oligomeric structures and form transient complexes with other proteins.
+One such example is the class of AAA+ ATPases, known to be involved in many cellular processes.
+The image above, showing an oligomeric complex of two subunits of the protein magnesium chelatase (Mg-chelatase), provides an example of subunit arrangement in the AAA+ family of proteins.
+In this case two rings, each containing six molecules of each subunit of the enzyme, are packed against each other in a 600 kDa oligomeric complex.
 In a later chapter we will have a closer look at the sequence and structure of the subunits of this exciting enzyme.

 Conservation of sequence and structure